rfordatascience/tidytuesday/data/2023/2023-10-17/readme.md

 Are you Ready for It?

 The [taylor](https://taylor.wjakethompson.com/) R package from W. Jake Thompson is a curated data set of Taylor Swift songs, including lyrics and audio characteristics.
-Data comes Genius and the Spotify API.
+The data comes from Genius and the Spotify API.

 There are three main datasets.